Enabling WEB GUI on both the 5760 and 3850 Platforms

 Step 16 Radius Server Configuration—Expand the Radius tab and click New

 Enter the ISE/Radius server information as shown below and then click Apply.

 Click OK and you should see the following window.

 Step 17 Server Group Creation—Go to Server Group > Radius > New

 Once you click Apply, a confirmation pop-up appears:

-Click Ok and confirm the server group cisco is created.
+Click OK and confirm that the server group cisco is created.